 Residency project: Brave Bold Drama will visit community groups in Knowle West, including Knowle West Children’s Centre, Filwood Centre and support groups for adults with a learning disability, to find and develop ideas for a Knowle West song.
 Lyrics will be based on what people like about the area, positive anecdotes of events that have happened here and what people wish for the future of Knowle West.
 There will be a big performance of the song at Knowle West Fest, written and performed by local residents.

-Eleanor is a participatory artist living in Bristol.
+Ellie is a participatory artist living in Bristol.
 She studied BA Fine Art at Chelsea College of Art from 2008 – 2011 writing her thesis on the role of temporary public art in urban regeneration.
-Eleanor completed a research year for her art practice in 2016 through studying MSc Sustainable Development in Practice at the University of the West of England where she wrote her thesis ‘Swell, breach, absorb: How can participatory art use Asset-Based Community Development methodologies to catalyse more climate-resilient communities?’.
+Ellie completed a research year for her art practice in 2016 through studying MSc Sustainable Development in Practice at the University of the West of England where she wrote her thesis ‘Swell, breach, absorb: How can participatory art use Asset-Based Community Development methodologies to catalyse more climate-resilient communities?’.
 Debate around sustainability, urban regeneration, wellbeing and notions of community underpin her creative practice.
-Supported with a substantial body of ongoing research Eleanor’s work responds to and challenges public, urban and socio-political tensions through encouraging and engaging the general public and a diverse range of community groups.
+Supported with a substantial body of ongoing research Ellie’s work responds to and challenges public, urban and socio-political tensions through encouraging and engaging the general public and a diverse range of community groups.
 This often results in co-created craft objects, participatory workshops, installations, audio pieces and printed and digital media as artistic outcomes.
-Eleanor’s art practice, research, background in the third sector and passion for working with people led to establishing the collective ‘something good, something useful’ in 2014, which brings together a multi-disciplinary group who share common values to approach participatory projects.
+Ellie’s art practice, research, background in the third sector and passion for working with people led to establishing the collective ‘something good, something useful’ in 2014, which brings together a multi-disciplinary group who share common values to approach participatory projects.

 Residency project: Filwood Fabric’ will invite residents to co-create patterns exploring Filwood’s past, present and future, which will be digitally printed onto fabric and made into souvenirs with local community groups.
 The souvenirs will be displayed and sold in Filwood Community Centre to prompt conversations about Filwood’s journey over the last 80 years and into the future.
 The project aims to set up a structure and process for locally-led skill sharing, communication and design.
 The pattern images and icons created will be left with the community as ‘open source’ designs.
 Find out more here.